Welcome to the official website of the AME Social Action Commission. We are

 the lost, and serve the needy.

-MISSED THE DEADLINE?
-5 WAYS YOU CAN STILL GET HEALTH COVERAGE
+MISSED THE ACA DEADLINE?
+YOU CAN STILL GET HEALTH COVERAGE

 It’s not too late to get covered.
 A few routes remain open for those who missed the health care law’s big enrollment deadline.

-Here are five options for those still without insurance:
+Here are few options for those still without insurance:

 Those who qualify can still enroll in Medicaid – there’s no deadline.
 Eligibility is based on income and varies from state to state.
 About half the states expanded their Medicaid programs.
 The main beneficiaries of the change are adults earning up to about $16,100 per year, with no children living at home.
 Previously, Medicaid was limited mostly to poor children and their parents and people with disabilities.